Prisons by country: China

-China's prison population is estimated at about 2 million.
+China's prison population is estimated at 2 million.

 India

 Prison in India, and its administration, is a state subject covered by item 4 under the state list in the Seventh Schedule of the Constitution of India.
 The management and administration of prisons falls exclusively in the domain of the State Governments, and is governed by the Prisons Act, 1894 and the Prison Manuals of the respective State Governments.
 Thus, states have the primary role, responsibility and authority to change the current prison laws, rules and regulations.
 The Central Government provides assistance to the states to improve security in prisons, for the repair and renovation of old prisons, medical facilities, development of borstal schools, facilities to women offenders, vocational training, modernization of prison industries, training to prison personnel, and for the creation of high security enclosures.